NattSpeight/codingTasks/README.md

 # Sticky Note and Bulletin Board Application

 ## Description
 This project is a Django application that allows users to create, view, edit, and delete sticky notes and bulletin board posts.
-It was developed as a final project during my bootcamp to demonstrate understanding of Django and web development concepts.
+It was developed as a final project during my bootcamp to demonstrate understanding of Django/Python and web development concepts.

 ## Table of Contents
 1. [Overview](#overview)